 If you’re anything like me, the holiday stress is already starting to build.
-Each year I have to work hard to get everything accomplished, but at the same time, allow a few moments to decompress so I can enjoy everything the holidays have to offer.
+Each year I have to work hard to get finish everything.
+But at the same time, I allow a few moments to decompress so I can enjoy everything the holidays have to offer.

-With this busy time of year upon us – and my muscles still sore from our recent move – I thought a long soak in an herbal bath sounded perfect for relaxation.
-Herbal bath salt formulas are comprised of only a few basic ingredients that I always keep on hand.
-Bath time, here I come!
+With this busy time of year upon us, and my muscles still sore from our recent move, I thought a long soak in an herbal bath sounded perfect.
+When I make bath salts I only use a few basic ingredients that I always have on hand.
+So bath time, here we come!

 - 20-30 drops essential oils.
 I used a combination of lavender, juniper, and rosemary. (where to find 100% pure essential oils)